-Over the past five years alone, the Attorneys at GBB have worked with whistleblowers in cases resulting in the return of more than $ 5 billion to federal and state governments.
+Over the past five years alone, the attorneys at Guttman, Buschner, & Brooks have worked with whistleblowers in cases resulting in the return of more than $ 6 billion to federal and state governments.
 GBB attorneys have worked with their whistleblower clients to secure recoveries against the largest pharmaceutical companies, major energy companies, health care providers, and defense contractors.
 Firm counsel have litigated under Federal and State False Claims Acts and have brought cases under the Securities and Exchange Commission (SEC) and Internal Revenue Service (IRS) whistleblower programs.

 As a boutique high impact firm, GBB brings a unique blend of expertise to its cases.
 Reuben Guttman, Traci Buschner, and Justin Brooks have been lead or co-lead counsel for whistleblowers in some of the most significant cases brought under Federal and State False Claims Acts including U.S. ex rel.
 McCoyd v.
 Abbott Labs ($1.6 Billion recovered for the government); U.S. ex rel.
 Graydon v.
 GSK ($1.2 Billion recovered); U.S. ex rel.
 DeMott v.
 Pfizer ($2.3 Billon recovered); U.S. ex rel.
 Kurnik v.
 Amgen ($24 million recovered); U.S. ex rel.
 Bunk v.
 Birkhart ($12 million recovered); U.S. ex rel.
 Dogramji v.
 CHS ($98 million recovered); U.S. ex rel.
 Szymoniak v.
 DocX ($98 million recovered from five banks as part of Government’s $25 Billion banking settlement); U.S. ex rel.
 Kurnik v.
 Omnicare ($4.9 million recovered); and U.S. ex rel Kurnik v.
 PharMerica ($2.5 million recovered).
 They also have expertise in handling complex commercial litigation, employment litigation, and corporate governance matters on behalf of individuals, corporate clients, and institutional investors.

 Co-author of one of the seminal books on government contracts, The Shadow Government (Pantheon 1976), firm Of Counsel Dan Guttman has been one of the leading experts on the government’s use of private contractors.
 He has been counsel to United States Senate oversight committees investigating government contracts, energy counsel to Dow Chemical and other companies, and special counsel in US Senate oversight investigation of US government contracting, shared in an investigative journalism award for a study of $900 billion in Pentagon contracting.
 Dan is a fellow at the Johns Hopkins University Center for Advanced Governance studies, where he has taught courses in the contracting out of the US government.
 He served as Executive Direct of President Clinton’s Advisory Commission on Human Radiation and was appointed by President Clinton to serve as a Commissioner of the United States Occupational Safety and Health Review Commission.
-He has been a partner in a law firm (Spiegel and McDiarmid) that pioneered in the application of the antitrust law to the electric utility industry He was a Fulbright scholar in China and is a professor at New York University Shanghai, visiting Professor at the Peking University Law school law clinic, and fellow of the Tsinghua University China/US Center.
+He was a partner at Spiegel and McDiarmid who pioneered the application of the antitrust law to the electric utility industry.
+He was a Fulbright scholar in China and is a professor at New York University Shanghai, visiting Professor at the Peking University Law school law clinic, and fellow of the Tsinghua University China/US Center.
 He is a fellow of the US National Academy of Public Administration.

 Of Counsel Elizabeth Shofner has a wealth of experience in a defense and plaintiff capacity in complex commercial litigation, including Medicaid, consumer fraud, mortgage-backed securities litigation and corporate governance.
 She has also developed an expertise in appellate work, beginning with a several year clerkship to Hon.
 John M. Walker of the Second Circuit Court of Appeals.